-This Notice of Preparation can be viewed on the County of San Bernardino website at: https://cms.sbcounty.gov/dpw/Home.aspx.
-Due to the Governor's Executive Order N-54-20, the NOP will not be available at a physical location.
-If unavailable on the website, you may obtain the document in electronic format by telephoning the Department of Public Works at (909) 387-8109, or by emailing the Senior Planner at Nancy.Sansonetti@dpw.sbcounty.gov.
+This Notice of Preparation can be viewed on the County of San Bernardino website at: https://dpw.sbcounty.gov/#notices.
+If unavailable on the website, you may obtain the document in electronic format by telephoning the Department of Public Works at (909) 387-8109, or by emailing Manie Cruz, Planner II at manikhone.cruz@dpw.sbcounty.gov.
 To request a PDF version of the document, please reference the project title above.